MehdiSaffar/cmpe250_project1_LinkedListRecord/README.md

 ## Description
-Implementing a C+= program  for generating the statistics on the expense records of a group of people.
+Implementing a C++ program for generating the statistics on the expense records of a group of people.
 The expense records will be provided in the input file.
 The program reads the input file and stores the valuable information in the records in a LinkedList.
 As a final step, the program calculates the expected statistics over the LinkedList.